dooleydiligent/creepo/README.md

 Instead, Creepo is intended to be configured with a global proxy to act as a sort of gateway to various artifact repositories, either inside or outside of the local network.

-- Use Creepo behind a corporate firewall to proxy well used upstream repositories, such as npm, pip, maven, composer, and docker.
+- Use Creepo behind a corporate firewall to proxy well used upstream repositories, such as npm, pip, maven, composer, apk, and docker.
 This allows you to shape network traffic efficiently.

 - Use Creepo to take a "snapshot" of build dependencies for later analysis, such as license query or vulnerability scans.